 Your feedback matters

-Drivers and riders can give and receive ratings and feedback on how the trip went.
+Drivers and riders can give and receive ratings and feedback on the trip.
 This feedback system improves accountability and helps create a respectful, safe and transparent environment.
 Drivers can see their current ratings in the app.
 Riders can see their rating displayed under their name by opening the app and touching the menu.

 Suppose you're looking to keep your average rating high.
 In that case, being courteous and respectful to everyone while using the Turvy Platform and interacting with others in the Turvy community is helpful.
 Drivers and delivery people using the Turvy Platform provide excellent service to riders and recipients.
 Most riders, delivery people and recipients are courteous and respectful, so most trips and deliveries run smoothly.
-Contacting Support will not lead to an individual rating being removed.
+I am letting you know that contacting Support won't lead to an individual rating being removed.
 However, we know that sometimes a trip or delivery doesn't go well–that's why your rating is average.

 Suppose you're a driver and lose access to your Turvy account for low ratings.
-In that case, you may have the opportunity to get back on the road if you meet eligibility requirements and provide proof that you've successfully taken a quality improvement course offered by third-party experts.
-Check with the Turvy Support team or help.turvy.com to find out more.
+In that case, you may get back on the road if you meet eligibility requirements and provide proof that you've successfully taken a quality improvement course offered by third-party experts.
+Check with the Turvy Support team or help.turvy.net to find out more.

-If you're a driver and don't want to accept trip requests, you can just go offline or log off.
+You can go offline or log off if you're a driver and don't want to accept trip requests.
 Help keep the system running smoothly for everyone.

 If drivers consistently decline consecutive trip requests, our technology may assume you do not want to accept more trips or have forgotten to log out.
 As a result, you may be temporarily logged out.
-However, you are free to log back in whenever you wish to begin confirming availability for trips again.
+However, you can log back in whenever you'd like to begin confirming availability for trips again.

 How Turvy enforces our guidelines

-Losing access to the Turvy Platform may be disruptive to your life or business.
+Losing access to the Turvy Platform may disrupt your life or business.
 That's why we believe it is essential to have clear standards that explain the circumstances in which you may lose access to the Turvy Platform.
 For example, suppose you violate any applicable terms of your contractual agreement with Turvy, any other applicable policies, any of these Community Guidelines or any additional guidelines and standards that Turvy communicates to you from time to time.
 In that case, you can lose access to all or part of the Turvy Platform.
 In addition, if you have more than one Turvy account, such as a rider and driver account, violating the Community Guidelines could lose access to all Turvy accounts.
-If you believe an error caused you to lose access to your account, you may contact the Turvy Support team.
+If you believe an error cause